vfvfaa/trading-bot/README.md

 # Contributing

-I welcome contributions to improve SeedGen.
+I welcome contributions to improve TradingBot.
 Feel free to submit pull requests, report issues, or suggest new features.

 # License